quicwg/multipath/draft-ietf-quic-multipath.md

 using the corresponding connection IDs of the specified path and retire them with MP_RETIRE_CONNECTION_ID frames before adding the newly provided connection ID to the set of active connection IDs belonging to the specified path.

+Endpoints MUST NOT issue new Connection IDs which has Path Identifiers larger than the max path identifier field in MP_MAX_PATHS frames {{mp-max-paths-frame}}.
+When endpoint finds it has not enough available unused Path Identifiers, it SHOULD send a MP_MAX_PATHS frame to inform the peer that it could use larger active Path Identifiers.

 ### Effect of MP_RETIRE_CONNECTION_ID Frame {#retire-cid-close}